-Dawson College hosts an annual Ped Day for Faculty and Staff, providing our teachers with the opportunity to share their teaching expertise, as well as learn from external workshop facilitators.
-This full day features a keynote address, as well as a rich variety of workshops, presentations and panel discussions built around Dawson community interests and suggestions.
+Dawson College annually hosts Ped Days for Faculty and Staff, providing our teachers with the opportunity to share their teaching expertise, as well as learn from external workshop facilitators.
+The events feature a keynote address, as well as a rich variety of workshops, presentations and panel discussions built around Dawson community interests and suggestions.

 Friday, October 12